Araozu/thp-web/src/pages/learn/basics/variables.md

 thp distinguishes between mutable and immutable variables.

+Variables have to be declared in THP, to avoid issues with scopes.
+It is a compile error to use undeclared variables.

+Variable names **must** begin with a lowercase letter.

 ## Immutable variables

 Defined with `val`, followed by a variable name and a value.